• 7 min read

 This isn’t a policy created by car rental companies.
 It’s a country-wide shift in how Iceland funds and maintains its road network.
 The role of rental companies is simply to apply the tax correctly, explain it clearly, and make sure your trip stays smooth and predictable.

-This guide explains what the kilometer road tax is, why Iceland is introducing it, how it applies to rental cars, and what it means for your Iceland road trip.
+This guide explains what the kilometre road tax is, why Iceland is introducing it, how it applies to rental cars, and what it means for your Iceland road trip.

 Key Facts at a Glance

-The kilometer road tax is a usage-based road charge introduced by the Icelandic government to support the long-term maintenance of the country’s road network.
+The kilometre road tax is a usage-based road charge introduced by the Icelandic government to support the long-term maintenance of the country’s road network.

 This tax is mandatory and applies to all car rental companies operating in Iceland.
 For a government-level explanation, you can also visit the official Our Roads to the Future website.